-Grant Wenaus, born in Regina, Canada, joined the Department of Music at the Steinhardt School at New York University in 2001 and has conducted NYU productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
+Grant Wenaus, born in Regina, Canada, joined the Department of Music at NYU Steinhardt in 2001 and has conducted NYU productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels, and The Light in the Piazza.
 Appointed as the Director of Collaborative Piano in 2010, several of his collaborative students have gone on to careers as répétiteurs and conductors in opera houses around the country and as Broadway pianists and music directors.
-Equally comfortable with classical and musical theatre repertoire, Dr. Wenaus was a conductor for the University of Michigan Musical Theatre Program for three years (Of Thee I Sing, A Little Night Music and Anything Goes) and the music director for the Interlochen Arts Camp and MPulse All-State Music Theatre Programs for seven summers.
+Equally comfortable with classical and musical theatre repertoire, Dr. Wenaus was a conductor for the University of Michigan Musical Theatre Program for three years (Of Thee I Sing, A Little Night Music, and Anything Goes) and the music director for the Interlochen Arts Camp and MPulse All-State Music Theatre Programs for seven summers.

-Dr. Wenaus is a Principal Coach and Assistant Conductor at the Glimmerglass Festival working on productions such as Kiss Me Kate, The Music Man (with Elizabeth Futral and Dwayne Croft), Camelot (starring Nathan Gunn and David Pittsinger), Sweeney Todd (Greer Grimsley and Luretta Bybee) and Candide (directed by Francesa Zambello).
-He will return in the summer to 2017 to work on Oklahma with conductor James Lowe.
+Dr. Wenaus is a Principal Coach and Assistant Conductor at the Glimmerglass Festival working on productions such as Kiss Me, Kate, The Music Man (with Elizabeth Futral and Dwayne Croft), Camelot (starring Nathan Gunn and David Pittsinger), Sweeney Todd (Greer Grimsley and Luretta Bybee), and Candide (directed by Francesa Zambello).
+He returned in the summer of 2017 to work on Oklahoma! with conductor James Lowe.
 At Glimmerglass he has also performed several recitals with Metropolitan Opera stars such as Jay Hunter Morris, Anthony Roth Costanzo, Ryan McKinney, Peter Volpe, Marietta Simpson, and members of Young American Artist program.

-He performs with the acclaimed vocal trio, The Mirror Visions Ensemble, accompanying a variety of newly commissioned and standard classical vocal works.
-Concerts in the 2016-2017 season take the ensemble to Paris, Seattle, and New York venues including the Sheen Center.
-In New York, Dr. Wenaus is the primary pianist for the New Voices Collective, a concert series for Broadway composers and performers at Symphony Space, where he works with such luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Victoria Clark, Kate Baldwin, Rebecca Luker, Lauren Kennedy and Brian D'Arcy James.
-This past season he will performed in three concerts at Symphony Space: Broadway Premieres, The King & I - from Book to Stage to Film and Wall-to-Wall Stephen Schwartz, working alongside the great Marni Nixon and accompanying Carolee Carmello.
-He has also performed at venues such as 54 Below, The Metropolitan Room and Steinway Hall.
+He performs with the acclaimed vocal trio The Mirror Visions Ensemble, accompanying a variety of newly commissioned and standard classical vocal works.
+Concerts in the 2016-2017 season took the ensemble to Paris, Seattle, and New York venues including the Sheen Center.
+In New York, Dr. Wenaus is the primary pianist for the New Voices Collective, a concert series for Broadway composers and performers at Symphony Space, where he works with such luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Victoria Clark, Kate Baldwin, Rebecca Luker, Lauren Kennedy, and Brian D'Arcy James.
+This past season he performed in three concerts at Symphony Space: Broadway Premieres, The King & I - from Book to Stage to Film, and Wall-to-Wall Stephen Schwartz, working alongside the great Marni Nixon and accompanying Carolee Carmello.
+He has also performed at venues such as 54 Below, The Metropolitan Room, and Steinway Hall.